Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits

 Let us first pick the fourth (i.e. timelike) axis and consider $\mathfrak{o}(3,1)$ as the Euclidean anti-de Sitter algebra.
 For the latter algebra there is no possibility to choose another axis.
 Consequently, the relation between the chiral Cartan-Weyl basis and the basis $\{J_i,\tilde K_i\}$ has the same form as (\ref{eq:31.02}), to wit

-Due to the reality conditions (\ref{eq:33.06}) the rotation generators $J_i$ are anti-Hermitian, while $\tilde K_i$'s (which are the $D = 4$ boost generators since $K_i = M_{i4}$) become Hermitian, $\tilde K_i^\divideontimes = \tilde K_i$.
-As it was described in the previous Section, we need to move to the basis where all generators are anti-Hermitian, using the transformation
+Due to the reality conditions (\ref{eq:33.06}), the rotation generators $J_i$ are anti-Hermitian, while $\tilde K_i$'s (which are the $D = 4$ boost generators since $K_i = M_{i4}$) become Hermitian, $\tilde K_i^\divideontimes = \tilde K_i$.
+As it was described in Subsec.~\ref{sec:3.3}, we need to move to the basis where all generators are anti-Hermitian, using the transformation

 The undeformed brackets of the $\mathfrak{o}(3,1)$ algebra in this physical basis have exactly the same form as (\ref{eq:31.03}) but with $\Lambda > 0$ being replaced by $\Lambda < 0$.